Copyright Claims Board: Active Proceedings and Evidence

 • post-determination procedures for reconsideration and the Register’s review.

 The final rule alters certain procedures and requirements from the proposed rule.
 One alteration is eliminating the need to format most party submissions by classifying submissions into three tiers, with the first two tiers requiring use of a fillable form on eCCB, subject to a character limit.
-The rule also extends the maximum number of claims filed by claimants, attorneys, and law firms; eliminates depositions; limits requests for admission; and increases time limits for submitting written testimony.
+The rule also extends the maximum number of claims that can be filed by claimants, attorneys, and law firms; eliminates depositions; limits requests for admission; and increases time limits for submitting written testimony.